Here’s why UW men’s basketball forward Nate Roberts is arguably Huskies’ most important player

 At the moment, Hopkins isn’t overly concerned about Roberts’ offensive production, but he desperately needs more at the other end of the court where the chiseled big man anchors UW’s 2-3 zone defense.

-Too often this season, Roberts has been hampered with early foul trouble like he was Sunday, in which he played just three minutes in the first half and 17 total during a 77-62 loss to Washington State.
+Too often this season, Roberts has been hampered with early foul trouble as he was Sunday when he played just three minutes in the first half and 17 total during a 77-62 defeat against Washington State.

 Roberts’ absence allowed the Cougars to exploit the Huskies’ soft interior defense.
 WSU outscored UW 42-22 in the paint and enjoyed a 48-28 rebounding disparity.

 “We got to do a better job protecting him,” Hopkins said.
-“We’ve been doing a little more of a matchup (defense) at some points where he gets into a 1-on-1 situations and we got to do a better job of figuring out how we can help him so we put him in less chances of getting stupid fouls that get him on the bench.
+“We’ve been doing a little more of a matchup (defense) at some points where he gets into a one-on-one situations and we got to do a better job of figuring out how we can help him so we put him in less chances of getting stupid fouls that get him on the bench.
 And then he’s got to be more disciplined in his approach and play the most disciplined type of defense that he can without fouling for sure.”

 Roberts, who averages just 0.5 blocks per game, has collected at least four fouls in seven games, including three times in the past four outings.